 I am extremely grateful to Dr. Davis for his extraordinary expertise, professionalism, and tender care.
 I am thankful for his exemplary team: colleagues, assistants, office manager, and laboratory technicians.
 Each contributes skillfully and significantly to the success of Dr. Davis’ practice. … Thank you, Dr. Davis!

-Drs.
-Davis and Sivitz routinely provide implants to patients who were previously told they could not have dental implants.
-With their expertise, proper planning and consummate care, patients with less than ideal bone health are having successful dental implants, crowns and bridges placed.
-This has helped the doctors restore their patients’ mouths to a level of health, comfort and functionality that they had not experienced in years, or in some cases, decades.
+Dr. Davis routinely provides implants to patients who were previously told they could not have dental implants.
+With his expertise, brilliant treatment planning and consummate care, patients with less than ideal bone health are having successful dental implants, crowns and bridges placed.
+This has helped him restore their mouths to a level of health, comfort and functionality that they had not experienced in years, or in some cases, decades.
 In some instances, arch reformulation therapy (e.g., PerioComplete with Invisalign) can help one obviate the need for some pre-implant bone surgeries (e.g., bone graft, sinus lift).
 These implant purposed removable orthodontic therapies can work wonders.

 “If you have a tooth that needs to come out … want to fill in a space where one or more teeth are missing … or want to secure, or eliminate your dentures… consider dental implants as your opportunity for a ‘third set of teeth.’ ”